 Tennessee State Parks Host Tennessee Promise Service Events

-Tennessee State Parks will offer volunteer work events at 55 parks across the state for Tennessee Promise scholars to fulfill their community service hours.
-Most of the events are on Saturday, June 26.
+Tennessee State Parks will offer volunteer work events at 39 parks across the state on Saturday, June 25 for Tennessee Promise scholars to fulfill their community service hours.

-Details about service hours can be found online at this link.
+Details for all the parks involved can be found online at this link.
 All participants must register on the website.

 For more information on the Tennessee Promise program please visit this link.